hexadivine/ctf_writeups/notes/tools/nmap/README.md

 ![](Pasted%20image%2020241124091422.png)

+## Service Detection

+Adding `-sV` to your Nmap command will collect and determine service and version information for the open ports.
+You can control the intensity with `--version-intensity LEVEL` where the level ranges between 0, the lightest, and 9, the most complete. `-sV --version-light` has an intensity of 2, while `-sV --version-all` has an intensity of 9.

+It is important to note that using `-sV` will force Nmap to proceed with the TCP 3-way handshake and establish the connection.
+The connection establishment is necessary because Nmap cannot discover the version without establishing a connection fully and communicating with the listening service.
+In other words, stealth SYN scan `-sS` is not possible when `-sV` option is chosen.

 ## Spoofing and Decoys

 The following figure shows the attacker launching the command `nmap -S <spoofed ip> 10.10.76.112`.
 Consequently, Nmap will craft all the packets using the provided source IP address `SPOOFED_IP`.
 The target machine will respond to the incoming packets sending the replies to the destination IP address `SPOOFED_IP`.
 For this scan to work and give accurate results, the attacker needs to monitor the network traffic to analyse the replies.